raphamorim/rio/docs/docs/configuration-file.md

   - `Maximized` window is created with maximized
   - `Fullscreen` window is created with fullscreen

-- `foreground-opacity` Set text opacity.

-  - Default: `1.0`.

-- `background-opacity` Set background opacity.
+- `opacity` Set window background opacity.

   - Default: `1.0`.